Procedures for Survivors

 - Listen and be supportive.

-- Let your friend make her or his own choices.
+- Let your friend make their own choices.

 - Encourage your friend to immediately contact the Sexual Assault Response Advocate or one of the other Sexual Assault Network Contacts listed below.

-- Stay with your friend during interviews and examinations if she or he wants you to do so.
+- Stay with your friend during interviews and examinations if they want you to do so.

 - Take care of yourself.
 You may need to talk with someone about how this has affected you.